GoToolSharing/htb-cli/README.md

 Available Commands:
-  active      Catalogue of active machines submit      Submit credentials (User and Root Flags) help        Help about any command info        Showcase detailed machine information reset       Reset a machine - [WIP] start       Start a machine stop        Stop the current machine
+  active      Catalogue of active machines help        Help about any command info        Showcase detailed machine information reset       Reset a machine start       Start a machine status      Displays the status of HackTheBox servers stop        Stop the current machine submit      Submit credentials (User and Root Flags)

 Flags:
   -h, --help           help for htb-cli